 “Is it time for me to night-wean, or are his night feedings still necessary?”

 “I feel like my baby is up all night eating – is this normal?!”

-Baby Night Feedings By Age – PRINTABLE Chart
+Baby Night Feedings By Age – REFERENCE Chart

 Baby Night Feedings By Age*

 |0-2 months||3-5 feedings per night||2-4 feedings per night||Remember, newborns need to eat around the clock – newborns should not go more than 4 hours between feedings (preferably no more than 3 hours).|